🏠 Awaab's Law 2026:See the compliance equipment guide →

 Affiliate disclosure: PestPro Index is reader-supported.
 When you buy through links on this page, we may earn a small commission at no extra cost to you.
 This helps us keep the site running and free for everyone.
 As an Amazon Associate, PestPro Index earns from qualifying purchases.

 Ultrasonic pest repellers are one of the most searched-for pest control products in the UK.
 The appeal is obvious: plug a small device into a wall socket, and it emits high-frequency sound waves that claim to drive rats, mice, spiders, insects, and other pests out of your home — no traps, no poison, no mess.
-Tens of thousands of units are sold on Amazon UK every year, and the marketing promises are bold.
+They are sold in large numbers across UK retailers, and the marketing promises are bold.
 But do they actually work?

 The short answer is: the evidence is weak, and you should manage your expectations accordingly.
 While ultrasonic repellers are not a complete scam — some laboratory studies have observed short-term behavioural changes in rodents exposed to ultrasonic frequencies — the real-world evidence for their effectiveness is thin, inconsistent, and heavily disputed by pest control professionals.
 The US Federal Trade Commission (FTC) has taken enforcement action against multiple manufacturers for making unsubstantiated pest control claims, and no major UK pest control body, including the BPCA, endorses ultrasonic devices as a primary treatment method.

 That said, we recognise that many people want to try ultrasonic repellers as part of a broader pest management strategy — particularly as a non-toxic, chemical-free option in homes with children or pets.
 If you are going to buy one, you should at least buy the best-reviewed and most credible options available.
-To compile this list, we evaluated dozens of ultrasonic repellers sold on Amazon UK, cross-referenced customer reviews, assessed build quality and coverage claims, and applied a healthy dose of scepticism to every product.
+We selected these ultrasonic repellers on published specifications and manufacturer information, noted the build quality and coverage claims they advertise, and applied a healthy dose of scepticism to every product.
 We present them fairly below, but we urge you to read our full evidence guide before purchasing.

 ⚠️